hord-brayden/MathCurio/README.md

-## Noting the unit circle equivalence
+## Noting a unit circle equivalence

 $\sqrt{\frac{1}{\Pi}}$ which equates out to a circle with radius of $	\approx 0.5641895835477563 Which will be referred to as $\mathit{R}(\alpha)$